 This book discusses the phenomenon of femicide—the killing of women globally because of their gender—in peacetime and in war.

-Femicide in war is different from femicide in peace, and yet the dividing-line between the two is thin.
-Violence against women happens in many forms—from emotional, psychological, and financial abuse, barriers to personal autonomy and security to physical and sexual abuse terminating in murder.
+Femicide in war is different from femicide in peace, and yet the dividing line between the two is thin.
+Violence against women happens in many forms—from emotional, psychological, and financial abuse, and barriers to personal autonomy, to physical and sexual abuse terminating in murder.
 It includes infanticide, sex selection, misogynistic laws and cultural practices and can include genital mutilation, forced sterilization, or forced pregnancy.
 Women experience these forms of violence during peacetime, as well as in times of crisis, conflict, or national insecurity.
-The Covid-19 pandemic led to an increase in violence against women as women were thrown back to their violent partners, who were released from jail because of the pandemic.
+The Covid-19 pandemic led to an increase in violence against women, as they were thrown back to their violent partners, who were released from jail because of the global plague.

 Introduction: Targeting Femicide in War and Peace

 1. Socio-Legal Aspects of Sexual and Gender-Based Violence Survivors’ Victimization in Kosovo

 2. The Continuum of Human Insecurity for Women: Femicide in War and Peace

 3. Statistical Biases, Measurement Challenges, and Recommendations for Studying Patterns of Femicide in Conflict

 4. Invisible Police Lethal Violence Against Black Women in the United States: An Intersectional Approach

 5. Understanding and Addressing Femicide in Peacetime Zimbabwe